Georgia’s 178-Acre Bluff Offers Comprehensive Inpatient Addiction Treatment and Rehabilitation In Luxury Setting

-Dr. William Jacobs, Chief of Addiction Medicine at MCG, will head Bluff Plantation.
-In addition to insights from its affiliation with the medical school, the Bluff Plantation system employs the successful Malibu Beach Recovery treatment method.
+Dr. William Jacobs, Chief of Addiction Medicine at MCG, will head Bluff.
+In addition to insights from its affiliation with the medical school, the Bluff system employs the successful Malibu Beach Recovery treatment method.
 This holistic approach is specifically designed to repair the brain’s reward system while providing clients with the necessary tools to maintain long-term sobriety.

 - RecoveryMind Training™